yonhag/Deezer-To-Spotify-Transferer/README.md

 7. After it's done, go to your Spotify Desktop app, to the Favorite Tracks playlist and Ctrl A -> Right Click -> Like all songs.

 Now all your favorite songs from Deezer should be available on Spotify.

+*Note: If you're doing this for multiple account, you have to create the spotify project for each one of them (as far as I tested, at least), and update the code.
+* You will also need to delete the .cache file the spotipy creates, and browser cookies.